HeronErin/rug-clone/README.md

   intialized to zero.
 * To assign values to Rug types, we use the [`Assign`][rug assign] trait and its method [`assign`][rug assign assign].
-We do not use the [assignment operator `=`][rust assignment] as that would move the left-hand-side operand, which would need to have the same type.
+We do not use the [assignment operator `=`][rust assignment] as that would drop the left-hand-side operand and replace it with the right-hand-side operand, which is not what we want here.
 * Arbitrary precision numbers can hold numbers that are too large to fit in a primitive type.
 To assign such a number to the large types, we use strings rather than primitives; in the example this is done